AmirPasalic/postgres-performance-test/Labs/Lab1.md

 # Lab 1 - Run with default 1000 records

 ## Lab summary
-The goal of this lab is to setup the db with certin amount of entries.
+The goal of this lab is to setup the db with certain amount of entries.
 By default if not specified differently 1000x(factor) entries will be created.
 The test queries will run on the database with Indexes included.
 The queries will first run without indexes and then after indexes are applied again.
 This way you will be able to analyze the results